 First time applicants or those renewing their taxi driver licence more than two years after expiry will have to pass both the taxi driver theory and practical tests before an application from you will be accepted for consideration.

-Read more about the tests in section five of 'Your guide to becoming a taxi driver and information' manual
+Read more about the tests in section five of 'Taxi Manual - all you need to know to be a taxi driver'.

 Criminal record check